-After making appropriate enquiries, the board of Governors has a reasonable expectation that the Academy trust has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, the board of trustees has a reasonable expectation that the Academy trust has adequate resources to continue in operational existence for the foreseeable future, although it notes that current economic environment in the UK, with high inflation rates, unfunded pay awards and volatile energy prices make the assessment more difficult than in prior years.
 For this reason it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.